Conceptual Foundations Sequence

 This course focuses on the therapist’s motivations, assumptions, personal characteristics, and attitudes as these inform both the clinical dialogue and the quality of the therapeutic relationship.
 Using clinical theory in combination with personal and therapeutic experience, the course explores the fundamentals of clinical listening and understanding, as well as what is personally required by the psychotherapist for facilitating an optimal therapeutic process.
 Requirements: Students must have active, ongoing psychotherapy cases.
 Prerequisites: CL 521

-CL 623: Clinical Process and Technique III: Understanding and Deepening the Treatment Process
+CL 623: Clinical Process and Technique III: Therapeutic Response

 CL 661: Psychodynamic Approaches to Difference

-This course focuses on the disorders of adulthood, the treatment of the disorders and the intrinsic relationship to the development of psychodynamic theory from drive, object relations and self psychology perspectives.
+This course focuses on perspectives for understanding psychic pain in adulthood, perspectives on treatment, and the intrinsic relationship of understanding psychodynamic theory from drive, object relations and self psychology perspectives.
 It explores the synergistic and dynamic relationship among the developments of psychoanalytic theories of the mind, theories of pathology, and clinical practice theories.
-We will be establishing a foundation for treating and understanding the neurotic, the character and the psychotic disorders.
-Prerequisites: CF 502, CL 512
+Prerequisites: CF 502 and CL 512

 Using a combination of didactic and seminar approaches, this course issues that adults may suffer as a result of trauma and disorders of attachment, emotion dysregulation and mentalization.
 The class integrates empirically based developmental literature, psychodynamic perspectives, neurobiology, as well as the transference and countertransference aspects of work with these issues.
 Prerequisites: CL 731